CBHE-Recommended College Preparatory

 For each high school core content area, descriptions follow that provide illustrations of coursework acceptable and unacceptable for the high school core curriculum.

-- Mathematics coursework (3 units) emphasizes college preparatory algebra and other content of comparable or greater rigor.
-Students who complete algebra prior to the freshman year would be expected to complete 3 additional units in grades 9-12.
+Mathematics coursework (4 units) emphasizes college preparatory algebra and other content of comparable or greater rigor.
+Students who complete algebra prior to the freshman year would be expected to complete four additional units in grades 9-12.
+Students who achieve a proficiency score of 3 or 4 on the Smarter Balanced grade 11 assessment must demonstrate continued study of mathematics for the score to be considered valid in the first year of college.

 - Fine arts coursework (1 unit) emphasizes visual arts, instrumental or vocal music, dance, theater, or other content of comparable or greater rigor.
 Critical analysis, theory, or "appreciation" courses may be included.